beaker-project/beaker/documentation/user-guide/systems.rst

 performed; The second ("Operation") is the type of search, and the third ("Value") is the actual value to search on.
 To add another search criteria (row), click the "Add(+)" link just below the "Table" column.
-When using more than just one search criteria, the defaul operation between the criterias is an SQL AND operation.
+When using more than just one search criteria, the default operation between the criteria is an SQL AND operation.
 The operators change depending on what type of attribute is being searched.

 .. admonition:: Wildcards